Real Buying Examples

 • Only 1 recall, minimal owner complaints

-• Average annual maintenance: $600 (below average)
+• Average annual maintenance: $600 (well below average)

 • Risk score: 58/100 (moderate risk due to mileage)